ac000/libmtdac/README.md

     $ mkdir -p ~/rpmbuild/{BUILD,RPMS,SOURCES,SPECS,SRPMS}

 and the *rpmbuild* tool which can be found in the *rpm-build* package.

+### FreeBSD

+As as well as curl and jansson libraries it also requires libuuid and gmake to build

+    $ sudo pkg install gmake jansson curl e2fsprogs-libuuid

+then build with

+    $ gmake

+or if you don't have GCC installed

+    $ gmake CC=clang

 ## Register with HMRC